PreviousView allNext

 The Tesla lineup includes the Model 3 (compact sedan), Model S (discontinued), Model X (discontinued), Model Y (small SUV), and the Cybertruck (not yet available in New Zealand).

-The Model 3 is the most affordable Tesla, starting at $63,900.
-It falls under the compact sedan category.
-The performance Model 3 is priced at $84,900 and includes upgraded features such as all-wheel drive, a 514 km range, and 3.7-second acceleration from 0–100 km/h.
+The Model 3 is the most affordable Tesla, with the Premium RWD variant starting at $63,900.
+It falls under the compact sedan category, offering 520 km of WLTP range.
+For those seeking extended range, the Premium LR RWD is priced at $71,900 with 750 km range.
+The performance Model 3 is priced at $84,900 and delivers 461 kW of power with 571 km range, offering enhanced acceleration and all-wheel drive capability.

 When comparing the performance models of the Model 3 and Model Y, there are some key distinctions in driving dynamics and purpose: